Articles

 Flashers

 When using a hoochie, we always, always use a minimum of 40lb leader material.
 This heavier line works best for transmitting the action from the flasher to the lure.
-Using this heavier line also leads to few break-offs or leader changes so there is lots of fishing time when running hoochies.
+Using this heavier line also leads to fewer break-offs or leader changes so there is lots of fishing time when running hoochies.

 The other important piece to the hoochie puzzle is the length of your leader.
 Shorter is the name of the game.
 22”-30” would be the recommended length.
 These shorter leaders are important in giving the lure the best action to attract Coho.
 Popular colours to use are White (Casper), Glow, Glow with Green Spots, Blue Meany and Purple Haze Pearl.